dolphindb/api-cplusplus/README.md

 conn.run(script);
 ```

+Note:
-> Note: For a local disk table, function `append!` appends data to memory only.
+For a local disk table, function `append!` appends data to memory only.
 To save the new data on disk, we must execute command `saveTable` afterwards.

 For more information about DolphinDB C++ API, please refer to C++ API header file dolphindb.h.

+---
-## 8. C++ Streaming API
+# C++ Streaming API

 DolphinDB C++ Streaming API processes streaming data in 3 ways: ThreadedClient, ThreadPooledClient and PollingClient.

-For details, please refer to [test/StreamingThreadedClientTester.cpp](./test/StreamingThreadedClientTester.cpp), [test/StreamingThreadPooledClientTester.cpp](./test/StreamingThreadPooledClientTester.cpp) and [test/StreamingPollingClientTester.cpp](./test/StreamingPollingClientTester.cpp).
+For details, please refer to test/StreamingThreadedClientTester.cpp, test/StreamingThreadPooledClientTester.cpp and test/StreamingPollingClientTester.cpp.

-### 8.1 Build
+### 8. Build

-#### 8.1.1 Linux64
+#### 8.1 Linux64

+##### 8.1.1 Build with cmake

-Install cmake:
+Install cmake

 ```bash
 sudo apt-get install cmake
 ```

-Build:
+Build the three examples:

 ```bash
 mkdir build && cd build
 cmake -DCMAKE_BUILD_TYPE=Release ../path_to_api-cplusplus/